1cbyc/bmi-calculator/README.md

 # BMI Calculator Pro

+(i always ask ai to write my readme for me, i suck at it. unless you want me writing some small letter life explanation of my process, then we good. otherwise, enjoy this help from chatgpt)

 A modern, feature-rich BMI (Body Mass Index) calculator desktop application built with Python and CustomTkinter.
 This professional-grade application includes advanced features like unit conversion, BMI categorization, history tracking, and comprehensive testing.

 ## Features